cpcostaneves/kube-php/README.md

 ## Docker compose option

-In the docker-compose  directory there is a similar solution using docker-compose.
+In the docker-compose  directory there is a similar solution using docker-compose (required).
 To run it:
 ```
 docker-compose up
 ```